 Get out!
 No more SHIELD!
 No more Fury!
 No more Hydra with the hands.
 No more.
 Stop raping me, all of you!!
 STOP RAPING ME!!!

-One More Day is loathed by many comic book fans, but as much as there is to get pissed about if you're a fan of Peter and MJ as a couple, there is one gloriously narmy line as well that you can laugh at.
-To really appreciate this, you have to remember that the person speaking these words is Mephisto, an immortal being of incredible power, a being who rules over a hell-dimension where he imprisons and tortures the souls of the damned.
-Among all of the villains in the Marvel Universe he is one of the most monstrous, one of the cruelest, one of the greatest threats any hero could face, one of the most intimidating.
+One More Day is loathed by many comic book fans, but as much as there is to get pissed about if you're a fan of Peter and MJ as a couple, there's one gloriously narmy line as well that you can laugh at.
+To really appreciate this, you have to remember that the person speaking these words is Mephisto, the ruler of Hell.
+Among all of the villains in the Marvel Universe, he's among the most powerful.
 Whenever he shows up, people think Oh Crap.
 What kind of horrible, unspeakable act is he trying to commit this time?
 What does he want?

 Mephisto: I want your MARRIAGE.